Managing expectations for teen packing and how to help them on their way to being master vacation packers!

-If your travel plans are to somewhere cold and wintery don’t forget these additional clothing items:
+If your travel plans are to somewhere cold, don’t forget these additional clothing items for winter travel:

-Coat – thickness and material will depend where you’re going, a European city break may require a thck wool coat or hitting the slopes something appropriately waterproof
+Coat – thickness and material will depend on where you’re going, a European city break may require a thick wool coat or hitting the slopes something appropriately waterproof

-Boots– again styles to the right needs, waterproof, sturdy and stylish leather or all terrain gear for outdoor adventures.
+Boots – again, styles it to the suitable needs, waterproof, sturdy and stylish leather for city streets, or all-terrain gear for outdoor adventures.

 Scarf – all the warmth you can get!